ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/eks-iam-roles-and-irsa.md

 !["s3cloudevents"]({{site.baseurl}}/assets/images/s3cloudevents.png)
 !["s3cloudevents2"]({{site.baseurl}}/assets/images/s3cloudevents2.png)

+{: .highlight }
-> **NOTE**: As this is all within one region of one AWS account you'll see that, unlike the Kubernetes events, you'll see the events for the other attendees as well.
+> As this is all within one region of one AWS account you'll see that, unlike the Kubernetes events, you'll see the events for the other attendees as well.
 While we do offer a filter based on AWS Tags (in addition to AWS account and region), unfortunately CloudTrail doesn't include the Tags of the resource(s) involved in the trail - and so it isn't currently possible to filter these down with enough granularity where you can only see your own Events.
 The AWS Tag filter does apply to Inventory/Compliance though.

 ### How to prevent this attack / fix this workload